Financially-hit due to COVID, DMRC slashes employees perks, allowances by 50% | Headlines

 "However, advances already sanctioned, shall, continue to be disbursed, as and when a demand is received," it said.
 "Advances sought for medical treatment, TA (travel allowance) and DA (dearness allowance) and Composite Transfer Grant (CTG), will continue to be granted to facilitate the employees," the order said.

 The order had been issued with the approval of competent authority, it added.
-The DMRC has about 14,500 employees, sources said.
+The DMRC has about 14,500 employees, sources said, adding that revenue from non-ticketing sources were also drying up due to closure of services.

+The Centre had recently asked the DMRC to approach the Delhi government for financial assistance for repayment of the soft loan it had taken from the Japan International Cooperation Agency (JICA) for various projects.
+The DMRC had received a total loan of Rs 35,198 crore from the JICA.

+"We have received such a communication from the ministry recently.
+The same is being examined and processed," DMRC Executive Director Anuj Dayal had said on August 6.
+He had responded to a query over reports that the Union Ministry of Housing and Urban Affairs had directed all metros to write to their respective state governments for assistance regarding repayment of loans taken from external lending agencies The loan was given to Delhi Metro at a concessional rate of interest varying from 1.2-2.3 per cent and was repayable in 30 years with a moratorium of 10 years.